smithavrasn/Kubernetes-challenge/README.md

 Examines the most recent code; creates a Docker image from the source; and uploads the image to the GitHub Container Registry or Docker Hub.

 Contionous Deployment:
-The deployment tool based on GitOps is called **Argo CD**.
-It is set up using the Kubernetes manifests from the Git repository.
-Argo CD keeps an eye on this repository for updates.
-When a fresh Docker
+Argo CD is the deployment tool in use.
+The Kubernetes manifests from the Git repository are used to set it up.
+Argo CD keeps an eye out for updates in this repository.
+Argo CD detects updates automatically and deploys the changes to the Kubernetes cluster to synchronize the desired state whenever a new Docker image is pushed or changes are committed to the manifests.
+This makes it possible for the Git repository to be the only source of truth for application deployment in a smooth GitOps workflow.

 ## Deploying s3 and EC2 resources using Terraform